imranhsayed/react-hooks/README.md

 ## What are React Hooks?

-> * A Hook is a special function that lets you “hook into” React features.
+> * A Hook is a special function that lets you “hook into” React state and lifecycle features.
 > * Hooks are a new addition in React 16.8, which allow you to use state and other React features without writing a class.
-> * For example, useState is a Hook that lets you add React state to function components
+> * For example, useState is a Hook that lets you add React state to function components.
+Hooks dont work inside classes

 ## When would I use a Hook?
  * If you write a function component and realize you need to add some state to it, previously you had to convert it to a class